Santali language: Semantics and pragmatics in Santali verb indexation

+According to MacPhail (1957), (1) occurs more frequently than (2).

+In complicated predicates, where there are more than one lexeme constitutes the sentence, such as the glossed one below, the subject clitic follow the (2) indexation pattern, not the (1) as expected:

+The placement of the subject clitic can also distinguish the type of nominal sentences (sentences with copulae).
+In a predicational sentence where the subject is referential and the complement is non-referential, the host of the clitic is the subject.

+In an equative sentence where both the subject and the complement are referential, the subject clitic is placed at the end of the sentence.

 Indexing arguments in Santali is essentially intertwined with the distinction of animacy of arguments.
 Distinction between animate/inanimate is not marked on nouns at all, but is conveyed through morphosyntax, such as in genitive and locative cases and verbal agreement.
 That is, if an argument of the verb does not belong to the animate noun class, the verb will not index that argument.
-Inanimate entities such as flower, tree, rice, book, food,... and objects that cannot move by themselves like vehicles (eg. motorbike, Tesla, airplane) are never indexed by the verb.
-The following examples illustrate the distinction between inanimate and animate versions of the same noun in two different contexts.
+Inanimate entities such as flower, tree, rice, book, food,... and objects that cannot move by themselves like vehicles (eg. motorbike, car, aeroplane) are never indexed by the verb.
+However, there are some notable exceptions of inanimate objects that are significant ('sun', 'moon', 'star') or culturally important ('doll') are considered animate in Santali:

-However, there are some notable exceptions of inanimate objects that are significant ('sun', 'moon', 'star') or culturally important ('doll') are considered animate in Santali.
-Nouns like 'Government' is also considered a single body of animate entities and is marked with third person singular.
+Likewise, 'Government' is also considered a single body of animate entities and is marked with third person singular.
 Even mushroom, thorn being pricked, puff-ball, earwax are perceived as animate and are indexed by pronominal markers as such, showing the unpredictability of the Santali animacy-based indexation system.

 In negative formations, the negation particle may show indexation of an inanimate subject, while other Kherwarian languages suppress it.